What You Need To Know About Ending A Civil Partnership.

 Marriage and civil partnerships are both legally recognised relationships that offer a number of benefits:

-- For lesbian couples, both birth and non-birth mothers can appear on the birth certificate
+• For same-sex female couples, both birth and non-birth mothers can appear on the birth certificate

 Couples living together who are not married or in a civil partnership do not have many rights to finances, property or children.